Vappusima Recipe

 bottling sima on a kitchen counter

-Congratulations, you should now have about 10 liters of delicious sima.
+Congratulations, you should now have about 10 liters of delicious sima, and if not, try again next year.

 Drink responsibly, and have a good Vappu!